 Intellectual curiosity should be encouraged and supported

-Ceilings should ever be placed on a student’s learning.
+Ceilings should never be placed on a student’s learning.
 Our low student-teacher ratio and specially trained teachers allow us to meet every student where they are in their learning trajectory and take them to the next step.
 By learning alongside their intellectual peers, students are free to share their gifts in a supportive, collaborative, and challenging environment which is targeted to the specific needs of gifted students.

 Children are incredibly capable